Gregg Township, Union County, Pennsylvania: Geography

 According to the United States Census Bureau, the township has a total area of 15.1 sqmi, of which 15.1 sqmi is land and 0.04 sqmi (0.13%) is water.

 Gregg Township is bordered by Lycoming County to the west and north, the West Branch Susquehanna River to the east, over which lies Northumberland County and White Deer Township to the south.

+Gregg Township is the entire portion of Union County lying within the White Deer Hole Valley.
+The creek flows east through the township from Lycoming County to its mouth in Allenwood.
+The southern boundary with White Deer Township runs along the South White Deer Ridge, which divides the White Deer Hole Valley from the White Deer Valley in White Deer Township.
+Though the creeks and valleys of the White Deer Hole Creek and White Deer Creek are distinct and divided by a ridge, the White Deer Hole Valley is also sometimes known simply as the White Deer Valley.